hiperiondev/stack_vm/README.md

  .string: Insert string text.

 NOTE 1: All content after ; is considered comment.
-NOTE 2: Value $HERE$ represent actual address pointer, can be
+NOTE 2: Value $HERE represent actual address pointer, can be
         offsetted ex: .equ label $HERE + 3
 NOTE 3: Labels can be offsetted when referenced ex: GOTO label + 5
 ```